Frequently Asked Questions

 When are tours offered?

-Tours are offered year round; contact us with your preferred dates.
-(In the future, you'll be able to book specific dates from this website.)
-The time of the tour depends on time of year; winter tours tend to start around 5:30pm, summer tours tend to start around 8:30pm.
+The time of the tour depends on time of year; winter tours tend to start around earlier in the afternoon, summer tours tend to start around 8:30pm.
 Spring and fall tours fall inbetween those times.

 What experience level and ages are Astrotours for?
 Is it suitable for children and families?

 Our tours are designed to accommodate all levels of knowledge - from complete beginners to experienced enthusiasts and professionals.
-We adjust the experience to match your level of interest, expertise, and curiosity.
+We adjust the experience to match your level of interest, expertise, and curiosity!

 What if the weather doesn't cooperate?